 Having too small of a grate for too large of an opening can create problems with drafts.
 All that extra air space on the side and to the rear of the fire can cause logs to burn too quickly.
 It can also contribute to smoke entering a room instead of going up a chimney.
 The grate’s stature (and the space for air beneath it) will also contribute to how quickly the logs burn.

 Additionally, a small fireplace grate is too narrow to build a fire horizontally.
 It will require the fire to be enlarged vertically, which could be undesirable.
 Purchasing the widest grate that can still be easily removed and put in is usually the best option.

-Need to find a pro for your Fireplace Project?Find Pros
+Ready to start your Fireplace Project?Find Pros

 Fireplace Grate Options